Review of Nomad Mobile Internet for RVers (2023)

 The Nomad Air

-Nomad Internet is a wireless internet service provider that offers high-speed internet access to its customers through a cellular network.
+What Nomad Internet promised was high-speed internet access to its customers through a cellular network.
 It provides an alternative to traditional cable or DSL internet services.
 Especially in areas where these services are not available or are unreliable.

 Nomad Internet uses advanced technology to offer fast and reliable internet speeds.
 This makes it a popular choice for rural areas, remote locations, and travelers who need access to the internet while on the go.
-It is also a good option for customers who are looking for a flexible, no-contract internet service that they can use on a month-to-month basis.
+We were TOLD the service could be paused – this was NOT true.
+It can only be paused for 90 days and that is IT!

 In addition, Nomad Internet offers a range of different data plans to suit different needs and budgets.
 Including unlimited data plans for heavy users.
 Its portable modem, the Nomad Air Modem, can connect up to 20 devices.
 And provides internet access anywhere within the cellular network coverage area.